bsab-ffi/api-specifications-draft/GETTING_STARTED.md

 ---

-## The Happy Flow – Request to Acknowledgment
+## The Happy Flow – Request to Response Acknowledgment

 This section describes the typical end-to-end flow for the FFI Core API, from sending a request to acknowledging the response.
 Each step includes required headers, payload expectations, and behavioral outcomes.